 - Again, it’s not a loan

 - The maximum you can get from November to 31st December is £7,500, paid in a single instalment

-- The fourth grant will be available to claim from April 2021
+- The fourth grant was available to claim from April 2021

 - It covers February, March, April

 - To be eligible, you must have filed your 2019/20 tax return by 2nd March 2021